 - Crowbar Combatant: One of the weapons available is a high tech crowbar, which can be dual wielded.

-- Dual Wielding: Taken Up to Eleven: any one handed weapon can be dual wielded in any configuration desired with the exception of dual shields.
+- Dual Wielding: Any one handed weapon can be dual wielded in any configuration desired with the exception of dual shields.
 This includes crowbars and frying pans.

 - Energy Bow: Vidar's main weapon is an energy bow and arrow.
 She has a chargeable piercing arrow and powerful explosive arrow, as well as a rain of arrows for her ultimate attack.